renspringlea/ryba.ren/books.md

 - 1Q84 (Haruki Murakami) (!!!)
 - Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions (Johann Hari)
 - After Dark (Haruki Murakami)
-- Spying on Whales
+- Spying on Whales: The Past, Present, and Future of Earth's Most Awesome Creatures (Nick Pyenson)
-- The Book of Chuang Zhe (Chuang Tzu)
+- The Book of Chuang Zhe (Zhuangzi)
-- A Woman of Science
+- A Woman of Science: An Extraordinary Journey of Love, Discovery, and the Sex Life of Mushrooms (Cardy Raper)
-- The Martian (!!!)
+- The Martian (Andy Weir) (!!!)
-- Pacific: The Ocean of the Future
+- Pacific: The Ocean of the Future (Simon Winchester)
-- Czechoslovakia: The Velvet Revolution and Beyond
+- Czechoslovakia: The Velvet Revolution and Beyond (Robin H. E. Shepherd)
-- Perfect Rhythm
+- Perfect Rhythm (Jae)
-- Upside Down
+- Upside Down (N. R. Walker)
-- A Wild Sheep Chase
+- A Wild Sheep Chase (Haruki Murakami)
-- Becoming (!!!)
+- Becoming (Michelle Obama) (!!!)
-- Tao: The Watercourse Way
+- Tao: The Watercourse Way (Alan Watts)
 - Lieh-tzu
-- Charles Darwin’s On the Origin of Species: A Graphic Adaptation
+- Charles Darwin’s On the Origin of Species: A Graphic Adaptation (Michael Keller and Nicolle Rager Fuller)
-- Sex, Drugs and the Electoral Roll
+- Sex, Drugs and the Electoral Roll (Fiona Patten)
-- The Wizard and the Prophet
+- The Wizard and the Prophet (Charles C. Mann)
-- Sputnik Sweetheart
+- Sputnik Sweetheart (Haruki Murakami)
-- The Alchemist
+- The Alchemist (Paulo Coelho)
-- Dark Emu
+- Dark Emu (Bruce Pascoe)
-- Unbowed: A Memoir
+- Unbowed: A Memoir (Wangari Maathai)
-- What I Talk About When I Talk About Running
+- What I Talk About When I Talk About Running (Haruki Murakami)
-- Matter and Consciousness
+- Matter and Consciousness (Paul M. Churchland)
-- The Life You Can Save
+- The Life You Can Save (Peter Singer)
-- Seven Taoist Masters
+- Seven Taoist Masters (Eva Wong)
 - The Federalist (Britannica Great Books)
-- The Tao of the West: Western Transformations of Taoist Thought
+- The Tao of the West: Western Transformations of Taoist Thought (John James Clarke)
-- Where the Forest Meets the Stars
+- Where the Forest Meets the Stars (Glendy Vanderah)
-- Where the Crawdads Sing (!!!)
+- Where the Crawdads Sing (Delia Owens) (!!!)
-- The Planet Factory
+- The Planet Factory: Exoplanets and the Search for a Second Earth (Elizabeth Tasker)
-- What Alice Forgot
+- What Alice Forgot (Liane Moriarty)
-- In the Clearing
+- In the Clearing (J. P. Pomare)
-- Masters of the Planet: The Search for Our Human Origins
+- Masters of the Planet: The Search for Our Human Origins (Ian Tattersall)
-- Good Economics for Hard Times: Better Answers to Our Biggest Problems
+- Good Economics for Hard Times: Better Answers to Our Biggest Problems (Abhijit V. Banerjee and Esther Duflo)
-- Station Eleven (!!!)
+- Station Eleven (Emily St. John Mandel) (!!!)
-- The Way of the World [Anthology]
+- The Way of the World: Readings in Chinese Philosophy (ed. tr.
+Thomas Cleary)
-- Big Little Lies
+- Big Little Lies (Liane Moriarty)
-- Being Mortal: Medicine and What Matters in the End
+- Being Mortal: Medicine and What Matters in the End (Atul Gawande)
 - What Makes Love Last?
+(John M. Gottman and Nan Silver)
-- Thirty Thousand Bottles of Wine and a Pig Called Helga
+- Thirty Thousand Bottles of Wine and a Pig Called Helga: A Not-So-Perfect Tree Change (Todd Alexander)
-- The Three-Body Problem (!!!)
+- The Three-Body Problem (Liu Cixin) (!!!)
-- The Code of the Extraordinary Mind
+- The Code of the Extraordinary Mind: 10 Unconventional Laws to Redefine Your Life and Succeed On Your Own Terms (Vishen Lakhaini)
-- The Enchanted Life
+- The Enchanted Life: Unlocking the Magic of the Everyday (Sharon Blackie)
-- Demon in the Machine
+- Demon in the Machine (Paul C. W. Davies)
-- The Dark Forest
+- The Dark Forest (Liu Cixin)
-- Death’s End
+- Death’s End (Liu Cixin)
-- The Paper Menagerie
+- The Paper Menagerie and Other Stories (Ken Liu)
-- Einstein (!!!)
+- Einstein: His Life and Universe (Walter Isaacson) (!!!)
-- Heir to the Empire (Star Wars)
+- Star Wars: Heir to the Empire (Timothy Zahn)
-- The Architecture of Happiness
+- The Architecture of Happiness (Alain de Botton)
-- City of Girls
+- City of Girls (Elizabeth Gilbert)
-- The Sound of a Wild Snail Eating
+- The Sound of a Wild Snail Eating (Elisabeth Tova Bailey)
-- The Overstory
+- The Overstory (Richard Powers)
-- In An Instant
+- In An Instant (Suzanne Redfearn)
-- Stay
+- Stay (Catherine Ryan Hyde)
-- The Memorandum
+- The Memorandum (Václav Havel)
-- Writing Better Lyrics: The Essential Guide to Powerful Songwriting
+- Writing Better Lyrics: The Essential Guide to Powerful Songwriting (Pat Pattison)
-- The Rap Rebirth Lyricist Guide: How to Write Amazing Hip-Hop Lyrics
+- The Rap Rebirth Lyricist Guide: How to Write Amazing Hip-Hop Lyrics (Jesse D. Kramer)
-- The Last Lecture
+- The Last Lecture (Randy Pausch)
-- The Art of Living
+- The Art of Living (Thich Nhat Hanh)
-- The Forgotten Garden
+- The Forgotten Garden (Kate Morton)
-- Field of Blood
+- Field of Blood: Violence in Congress and the Road to Civil War (Joanne B. Freeman)
-- A Gentleman in Moscow
+- A Gentleman in Moscow (Amor Towles)
-- Wildwood Dancing
+- Wildwood Dancing (Juliet Marillier)
-- Fear: Essential Wisdom for Getting Through the Storm
+- Fear: Essential Wisdom for Getting Through the Storm (Thich Nhat Hanh)
-- The Goose Girl
+- The Goose Girl (Shannon Hale)
-- Slow: Simple Living for a Fast-Paced World
+- Slow: Simple Living for a Fast-Paced World (Brooke McAlary)
-- Destination Simple
+- Destination Simple: Rituals and Rhythms for a Simpler Daily Life (Brooke McAlary)
-- SPQR
+- SPQR (Mary Beard)
-- Switched
+- Switched (Amanda Hocking)
-- The Great Conversation
+- The Great Conversation (Robert Maynard Hutchins; Britannica Great Books)
-- The Iliad
+- The Iliad (Homer)
-- The End of Everything (Astrophysically Speaking)
+- The End of Everything (Astrophysically Speaking) (Katie Mack)
-- Havel
+- Havel (Michael Žantovský)
-- The Trial
+- The Trial (Franz Kafka)
-- Refuse to Choose
+- Refuse to Choose: Use All of Your Interests, Passions, and Hobbies to Create the Life and Career of Your Dreams (Barbara Sher)
-- Screams from the Crypt
+- Screams from the Crypt (Darkwell Bled)
-- The Unbearable Lightness of Being
+- The Unbearable Lightness of Being (Milan Kundera)
-- Collected Plays
+- Collected Plays (Václav Havel, probably!)
-- Time Smart
+- Time Smart: How to Reclaim Your Time and Live a Happier Life (Ashley Whillans)
 - Wen-tzu
-- The Art of Communicating
+- The Art of Communicating (Thich Nhat Hanh)
-- Girrin & Sabine: An Extraordinary Correspondence
+- Girrin & Sabine: An Extraordinary Correspondence (Nick Bantock)
-- Some Kind of Happiness
+- Some Kind of Happiness (Claire Legrand)
-- Taking Flight
+- Taking Flight (Siera Maley)
-- Colorblind
+- Colorblind (Siera Maley)
-- Prague Winter
+- Prague Winter (Madeleine K. Albright)
 - Plato
-- Tales of the Taoist Immortals
+- Tales of the Taoist Immortals (Eva Wong)
-- Master of the Three Ways
+- Master of the Three Ways: Reflections of a Chinese Sage on Living a Satisfying Life (Hung Ying-ming's Caigentan, tr.
+William Scott Wilson)
-- Zen Flesh, Zen Bones
+- Zen Flesh, Zen Bones: A Collection of Zen and Pre-Zen Writings (ed.
+Paul Reps and Nyogen Senzaki)
-- When We Believed in Mermaids
+- When We Believed in Mermaids (Barbara O'Neal)
-- Sustaining Spirit: Self-care for Social Justice
+- Sustaining Spirit: Self-care for Social Justice (Naomi Ortiz)
-- Czechoslovak Fairy Tales
+- Czechoslovak Fairy Tales (Parker Fillmore and Jan Matulka)
-- Lolita
+- Lolita (Vladimir Nabokov)
-- The Pillars of the Earth
+- The Pillars of the Earth (Ken Follett)
-- The BFG
+- The BFG (Roald Dahl)
-- Marriage, a History: From Obedience to Intimacy or How Love Conquered Marriage
+- Marriage, a History: From Obedience to Intimacy or How Love Conquered Marriage (Stephanie Coontz)
 - The Bible
-- World Without End
+- World Without End (Ken Follett)
-- Status Anxiety
+- Status Anxiety (Alain de Botton)
-- Star Wars: Light of the Jedi
+- Star Wars The High Republic: Light of the Jedi (Charles Soule)
-- Star Wars: Master and Apprentice
+- Star Wars: Master and Apprentice (Claudia Gray)
-- Honeybee
+- Honeybee (Craig Silvey)
-- A Vanishing Kind
+- A Vanishing Kind (John Wamsley, Stephen L. Davey)
-- Frankenstein
+- Frankenstein (Mary Shelley)
-- Taking a Break from Saving the World: A Conservation Activist’s Journey from Burnout to Balance
+- Taking a Break from Saving the World: A Conservation Activist’s Journey from Burnout to Balance (Stephen Legault)
-- Column of Fire
+- Column of Fire (Ken Follett)
-- Project Hail Mary (!!!)
+- Project Hail Mary (Andy Weir) (!!!)
-- Star Wars: Queen's Shadow
+- Star Wars: Queen's Shadow (E. K. Johnston)
-- Training Ground
+- Training Ground (Kate Christie)
-- Endgame
+- Endgame (Kate Christie)
-- Red, White & Royal Blue (!!!)
+- Red, White & Royal Blue (Casey McQuiston) (!!!)
-- Standing Tall: The Goh Chok Tong Years, Volume 2
+- Standing Tall: The Goh Chok Tong Years, Volume 2 (Shing Huei Pei)
-- Breaking Legacies
+- Breaking Legacies (Z. R. Reed)
-- Star Wars: The Rising Storm
+- Star Wars The High Republic: The Rising Storm (Cavan Scott)
-- Dreadnought
+- Dreadnought (April Daniels)
-- One Last Stop (!!!)
+- One Last Stop (Casey McQuiston) (!!!)
-- The Noble of Sperath
+- The Noble of Sperath (Siera Maley)
-- Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX
+- Liftoff: Elon Musk and the Desperate Early Days That Launched SpaceX (Eric Berger)
-- Art, Inc.: The Essential Guide for Building Your Career as an Artist
+- Art, Inc.: The Essential Guide for Building Your Career as an Artist (Lisa Congdon, ed.
+Meg Mateo Ilasco)
-- Star Wars: Lost Stars
+- Star Wars: Lost Stars (Claudia Gray)
-- Star Wars: Into the Dark
+- Star Wars The High Republic: Into the Dark (Claudia Gray)
-- Ancient Wisdom, Modern World: Ethics for a New Millenium
+- Ancient Wisdom, Modern World: Ethics for a New Millenium (Dalai Lama XIV)
-- A Psalm for the Wild-Built
+- A Psalm for the Wild-Built (Becky Chambers)
-- Bolívar: American Liberator
+- Bolívar: American Liberator (Marie Arana)
-- Awakening of the Heart: Essential Buddhist Sutras and Commentaries
+- Awakening of the Heart: Essential Buddhist Sutras and Commentaries (Thich Nhat Hanh)
-- Game Time
+- Game Time (Kate Christie)
-- Star Wars: Queen's Peril
+- Star Wars: Queen's Peril (E. K. Johnston)
-- Outside the Lines
+- Outside the Lines (Kate Christie)
-- The Idealist's Survival Kit: 75 Simple Ways to Prevent Burnout
+- The Idealist's Survival Kit: 75 Simple Ways to Prevent Burnout (Alessandra Pigni)
-- The Road to Canada
+- The Road to Canada (Kate Christie)
-- Girls of Summer
+- Girls of Summer (Kate Christie)
-- Star Wars: Out of the Shadows
+- Star Wars The High Republic: Out of the Shadows (Justina Ireland)
-- Star Wars: Bloodline
+- Star Wars: Bloodline (Claudia Gray)
-- Star Wars: A Test of Courage
+- Star Wars The High Republic: A Test of Courage (Justina Ireland)
-- Star Wars: Leia, Princess of Alderaan
+- Star Wars: Leia, Princess of Alderaan (Claudia Gray)
-- Antarctica: An Intimate Portrait of the World's Most Mysterious Continent
+- Antarctica: An Intimate Portrait of the World's Most Mysterious Continent (Gabrielle Walker)
-- Consciousness: A Very Short Introduction
+- Consciousness: A Very Short Introduction (Susan Blackmore)
-- Under the Lights
+- Under the Lights (Kate Christie)
-- Digital Minimalism
+- Digital Minimalism: Choosing a Focused Life in a Noisy World (Cal Newport)
-- Star Wars: The Fallen Star
+- Star Wars The High Republic: The Fallen Star (Claudia Gray)
-- Star Wars: Ahsoka
+- Star Wars: Ahsoka (E. K. Johnston)
-- Light from Uncommon Stars (!!!)
+- Light from Uncommon Stars (Ryka Aoki) (!!!)
-- The Song of Achilles
+- The Song of Achilles (Madeline Miller)
-- Making Space: Creating a Home Meditation Practice
+- Making Space: Creating a Home Meditation Practice (Thich Nhat Hanh)
-- We Were Made for These Times: Ten Lessons for Moving Through Change, Loss, and Disruption
+- We Were Made for These Times: Ten Lessons for Moving Through Change, Loss, and Disruption (Kaira Jewel Lingo)
 - The Animal Rights Debate - Abolition or Regulation?
+(Gary L. Francione and Robert Garner)
 - What Now?
-Meditation for Your Twenties and Beyond
+Meditation for Your Twenties and Beyond (Yael Shy)
-- Sea of Tranquility
+- Sea of Tranquility (Emily St. John Mandel)
-- Star Wars: Dark Disciple
+- Star Wars: Dark Disciple (Christie Golden)
-- I Kissed Shara Wheeler
+- I Kissed Shara Wheeler (Casey McQuiston)
-- No Death, No Fear
+- No Death, No Fear: Comforting Wisdom for Life (Thich Nhat Hanh)
-- Star Wars: Queen's Hope
+- Star Wars: Queen's Hope (E. K. Johnston)
-- Star Wars: Midnight Horizon
+- Star Wars The High Republic: Midnight Horizon (Daniel José Older)
-- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones
+- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones (James Clear)
-- She Gets the Girl
+- She Gets the Girl (Rachael Lippincott and Alsyon Derrick)
-- The Priory of the Orange Tree
+- The Priory of the Orange Tree (Samantha Shannon)
-- A Lady for a Duke
+- A Lady for a Duke (Alexis Hall)
-- Edge of Glory
+- Edge of Glory (Rachel Spangler)
-- A Prayer for the Crown-Shy
+- A Prayer for the Crown-Shy (Becky Chambers)
-- Top of Her Game
+- Top of Her Game (M. Ullrich)
-- Away with the Penguins
+- Away with the Penguins (Hazel Prior)
-- The Lean Startup
+- The Lean Startup (Eric Ries)
 - A Long Way to a Small, Angry Planet (Becky Chambers) (!!!)
 - A Closed and Common Orbit (Becky Chambers)
 - Record of a Spaceborn Few (Becky Chambers)